LifeBank (Philippines)

-LifeBank started operations on March 21, 1970 in Maasin, Iloilo as Rural Bank of Maasin.
+LifeBank is a Filipino rural bank based in Iloilo, Philippines.
 It is divided into two corporate arms each with its own designated finance and banking services functions: the LifeBank RB (LifeBank - A Rural Bank) and LifeBank MFI (LifeBank Microfinance Foundation Inc.).

-As of 2021, it has a total of 4 branches and 44 branch-lite units (BLU) under LifeBank - a Rural Bank in Western Visayas and 536 branches all over the Philippines under LifeBank MFI (Microfinance Foundation Inc.), an NGO microfinance arm of LifeBank.
+It started operations on March 21, 1970 in Maasin, Iloilo as Rural Bank of Maasin.
+As of 2021, it has a total of 4 branches and 44 branch-lite units (BLU) under LifeBank and 536 branches all over the Philippines under LifeBank MFI.